mozilla/pkipolicy/rootstore/policy.md

-    -   the CA obtains reasonable evidence that the subscriber’s private key (corresponding to the public key in the certificate) has been compromised or is suspected of compromise (e.g. Debian weak keys), or that the certificate has otherwise been misused;
+    -   the CA obtains reasonable evidence that the subscriber’s private key (corresponding to the public key in the certificate) has been compromised or is suspected of compromise (e.g. Debian weak keys), or that the certificate has been used for a purpose outside of that indicated in the certificate or in the CA's subscriber agreement;
     -   the CA receives notice or otherwise becomes aware that a subscriber has violated one or more of its material obligations under the subscriber agreement;